MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-server-pull-request-connector.md

 This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors GitHub Server Pull Requests Copilot connector.

 ## Capabilities
-- Index GitHub pull requests.
+- Index GitHub pull requests from all public repositories and the internal repositories within organizations where the corresponding GitHub App is installed.
 - Enable Microsoft Search and Microsoft 365 Copilot to retrieve GitHub data efficiently.
 - Maintain GitHub ACLs and user permissions.
 - Allow administrators to customize crawl frequency and indexing preferences.